Standard instructions for installing EMAN2/3 on Linux, macOS and WSL2 (Windows)

 Reporting Problems

 Please, provide the output of the following commands when reporting a problem.
 Record the session via script command.
-This, also, records the commands.
+This, also, records the commands, and you can just submit the full text file with your problem report.

 1 script filename.txt 2 3 conda activate eman2 4 5 conda info -a 6 conda list 7 conda list --explicit 8 9 cd <source-dir> 10 11 git status 12 git log -1 13 14 cd <build-dir> 15 16 rm CMakeCache.txt 17 cmake <source-dir> 18 cmake . -LA 19 20 make clean 21 make -j 22 make install 23 make test-verbose 24 25 conda deactivate 26 27 exit # or Ctrl+D 28